morse-simulator/morse/doc/morse/user/sensors/video_camera.rst

 The Empty object corresponding to this sensor has the following parameters:

 - **capturing**: (Boolean) flag that determines whether the camera should generate an image.
-It can be toggled on or off by pressing the :kbd:`Space`
+It can be toggled on or off by pressing the :kbd:`Space`.
+  The default value should be `True`.
 - **cam_width**: (double) generated image width in pixels
 - **cam_height**: (double) generated image height in pixels
 - **cam_focal**: (double) camera focal length as defined in Blender (note: in